antoniojesusnc/Solitaire/README.md

 ## Task
-Create a Unity prototype of the following feature: "Undo Move" System Implement a basic undo system that lets the player revert their last move in a simplified Solitaire setting.
-You don’t need to recreate full Solitaire — just a minimal card movement setup (e.g., dragging cards between 2–3 stacks).
+Create a Unity prototype of the following feature: "Undo Move" System Implement a basic undo system that lets the player revert their last move in a simplified Solitaire Setting.
+You don’t need to recreate full Solitaire — just a minimal card movement setup (e.g., dragging cards between 2–3 stacks.

 ## Requirements:
 - Show movement between stacks with drag-and-drop or click